Spy Kids 3-D: Game Over is a 2003 adventure comedy film. It is the third film in the Spy Kids franchise.

 - Deep-Immersion Gaming: Game Over is an immersive video game, though the characters in the case of the beta testers are idealized versions of their real selves.

 - Description Cut: Juni receives miniature sharks as a present from Romero.
 While he dangles his fingers in their fish bowl, he comes to the part of the letter where Romero says to not do anything foolish like dangle your fingers in a fish bowl full of sharks.
 Cue him yanking them out just as they leap to snap at his fingers.

 - Differently Dressed Duplicates: The Toymaker talks with three artificial copies of himself, each one with a different personality and outfit.
+One is a ruthless general, another a logical scientist, and the third a selfless hippie; in other words his id, ego, and superego.
 The real Toymaker gets mad when they bicker with each other and leave him out, but quickly realizes he can just turn them off.